-- The second way is to attempt the accreditation process yourself in order to stand up your own access point.
+- The second way is to attempt the accreditation process yourself in order to create your own access point.

-At the time of writing this article there are three accredited commercial providers in NZ and six in Australia (note: All three of NZ accreditations are also on the Australian list meaning there are only 6 unique companies at this point in time).
+At the time of writing this article, there are three accredited commercial providers in NZ and six in Australia (note: All three NZ accreditations are also on the Australian list meaning there are only 6 unique companies at this point in time).

 When it comes to the ERP Vendors and AP Solutions Partners, the knee-jerk reaction for both will be to go through the certification process themselves.
 After all, software development is already an integral part of what they do.

 However just because you can do something, that doesn’t mean it’s the best option for either the software vendor or their customers.
 The certification route is one that carries both immediate upfront expenses as well as ongoing costs.